danjholman/IntersectExplorer-Shiny/README.md

 Use "All/None" links to quickly select/deselect all options in each category The randomize colors button is useful when viewing many intersections simultaneously

+Using the App
+Select Model: Choose between PCS (Physical Component Score) or MCS (Mental Component Score) to view different health outcomes Filter Intersections: Use the checkboxes at the bottom to filter by:
+Generation: Z, Y, X, boomer, silent
+Ethnicity: White British, African, Bangladeshi, Caribbean, Indian, Mixed, Other, Other White, Pakistani, White Irish
+Sex: Female, Male
+NS-SEC: Managerial & professional, Intermediate, Routine & manual, No work history Color by: Change how lines are colored (by Intersection, Ethnicity, Sex, Generation, or NS-SEC) Randomise Colors: Click to generate a new color palette if intersections are hard to distinguish Show legend overlay: Toggle the legend on/off for clearer viewing Interactive Plot:
+Hover over lines to see detailed information
+Click legend items to toggle visibility
+Double-click legend items to isolate a single trace Export plot as PNG using the camera icon
+Understanding the Visualization
+Grey lines: All intersectional strata in the dataset (background) Colored lines: Selected intersections based on your filter choices
+Y-axis: Predicted SF-12 score (higher = better health)
+X-axis: Age in years
+Tips
+Start with a single ethnicity, sex, and NS-SEC category to explore specific patterns Use "All/None" links to quickly select/deselect all options in each category The randomize colors button is useful when viewing many intersections simultaneously

 ## Contributing
 Feel free to open issues or pull requests if you find bugs or want to add features (e.g. improved colour palettes, performance optimisations, etc.).